 Data you access through the provider’s web authorization page (OAuth)

 Popular providers that use OAuth include Salesforce.com, Google, and WDC data sources created from QuickBooks Online, Facebook, Twitter, and other websites.

-To refresh data that you connect to through OAuth:
+As an alternative to Tableau Bridge, to refresh data that you connect to through OAuth:

 For extracts of Salesforce and Google data, you can set up a schedule directly on Tableau Online.

 For extracts of WDC data sources you created from Facebook, Twitter, or other website, you can refresh the extracts from Tableau Desktop, either by using the Refresh from Source command, or by republishing the data source.
 For more information, see Refresh Extracts from Tableau Desktop.